BlackWhiteYoshi/Blazor.TSRuntime/README.md

   Added key "generate on save" and "action name" keys to config.
 - 0.4
   Module grouping is now supported.
 Small breaking change: A namespace that contains IServiceCollection is required when serviceExtension is enabled and namespace *Microsoft.Extensions.DependencyInjection* was added to the defaults.
+- 0.5
+  Generics in type map is supported now.